stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/20-cluster-groups/10-create-cluster-group.md

 ---
 title: "Create and Manage Cluster Groups"
 metaTitle: "Create and Manage Palette Cluster Group"
-metaDescription: "Learn how to create and manage Palette Cluster Groups"
+description: "Learn how to create and manage Palette Cluster Groups"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---